 TGbe editor: Please update the following NOTE in this subclause as shown below:

-[16763]NOTE 4—Listen interval is not included within a STA Profile field (see 35.3.3.4 (Fields and elements not carried in a per-STA profile)).
-Therefore, Capability Information field is the only field carried in the STA Profile field and is followed by elements applicable to the reported STA.
+[16763]NOTE 4—Since the listen interval is applied at the MLD level, the Listen interval field is not included within a STA Profile field (see 35.3.3.4 (Fields and elements not carried in a per-STA profile)) of the Basic Multi-Link element carried in an Association Request frame.
+As a result, the Capability Information field is the only field carried in the STA Profile field of the Basic Multi-Link element carried in an Association Request frame and is followed by elements applicable to the reported STA.

 35.3.3.4 Fields and elements not carried in a per-STA profile